uniVocity/univocity-trader/README.md

 public static void main(String... args) {
   Binance.Trader trader = Binance.trader();

-//If you want to receive e-mail notifications each time an order is
+// If you want to receive e-mail notifications each time an order
-//submitted to the exchange, configure your e-mail sender trader.configure().mailSender()...
+// is submitted to the exchange, configure your e-mail sender trader.configure().mailSender()...

 Account account = trader.configure().account()